yannakopoulos/yannakopoulos.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in the department of [Computational Math, Science, & Engineering](https://cmse.msu.edu/) at Michigan State University.
-I work in [the Krishnan Lab](https://www.thekrishnanlab.org) on weighted machine learning and natural language processing applied to human genomics.
+I am a PhD student in the department of [Computational Math, Science, & Engineering](https://cmse.msu.edu/) at [Michigan State University](https://msu.edu/).
+I work in the [Krishnan Lab](https://www.thekrishnanlab.org) on applying natural language processing and weighted, semi-supervised machine learning to the study of human genomics.
+My interests also include high-performance computing and promoting accessible education in technology and computer science.

-I love to read, kayak, and code!
+Get in touch with me at [yannakop@msu.edu](mailto:yannakop@msu.edu).